-The Network first came together in 2010 (then just 3 organisations - Cancer Council ACT, Heart Foundation and Diabetes ACT) and today consists of some 40 plus local organisations.
+The Network first came together in 2010 (then just 3 organisations - Cancer Council ACT, Heart Foundation and Diabetes ACT) and today consists of some 35 local not for profit organisations.
 The Healthy Schools Network ACT maintains an “open door” policy which welcomes other local Not-For-Profit health based organisations that share our common goals.
-Network members meet just once a Term for a casual yet informative catch up and coffee.

 The Healthy Schools Network ACT was established for the following reasons:

 - To bring together local government and Not-For-Profit health organisations that currently engage with ACT school settings.

 - To allow for a greater understanding of the Health and Wellbeing programs, resources and support currently on offer to the ACT education system.